 Can I use 12 2 wire on a 15amp circuit?

 You might wonder if it is safe to use 12-gauge wire on a 15 amp circuit.
-While it is not unsafe, using wire of a lower gauge can lead to a higher risk of overloading.
-Wire of a lower gauge will generally not be as sturdy as a higher-gauge wire, so using a larger one on a 15 amp circuit is safer.
+While it is not unsafe, using wire of a higher gauge can lead to a higher risk of overloading.
+Wire of a higher gauge will generally not be as sturdy as a lower-gauge wire, so using a larger one on a 15 amp circuit is safer.

 One common mistake that people make is trying to run a power tool on a 15 amp circuit when it is designed for 12 amps.
 While some power tools do have larger wires, it is still advisable to use copper when it comes to wiring a 15 amp circuit.
 Copper wires are usually the most common choice.
 But be careful to follow all safety instructions.
 Listed below are some important guidelines for wire selection.